-Prerequisite: Passing grade in biology and a "B" or higher in geometry or an A in Algebra I.
+Prerequisite: Minimum of C average in Biology and a "B" or higher in geometry or an A in Algebra I.

-This course is designed for a more in-depth and fast-paced study of materials than chemistry, and it involves higher mathematical calculations.
-This course, primarily intended for college-bound students, is designed to continue studying the fundamental concepts of chemistry started in integrated science during the freshman year.
-This course will involve more detail and depth of these concepts and help students learn more topics in chemistry.
-The topics included in this course are the mole concept, compound names and formulae, writing and balancing reactions and stoichiometry, gas laws, the chemistry of gases, solution chemistry (which includes concentration), reactions involving acids, bases, and salts, quantum theory, and a qualitative analysis lab project.
-In this lab project, students will use various laboratory techniques and investigate the specific chemistry of some common ions.
+This course designed for a more in-depth and fast-paced study of concepts than college prep chemistry, involves higher mathematical calculations.
+This course, primarily intended for college-bound students meets the chemistry requirement needed to take advanced science courses at LMHS including Honors Anatomy and Physiology, AP Biology and AP Chemistry, investigate the specific chemistry of some common ions.
+A teacher recommendation is required.

+Topics included in this course are the mole concept, compound names and formulas, and balancing reactions writing stoichiometry, gas laws, the chemistry of gases, solution chemistry (which includes concentration), reactions involving acids, bases, and salts, quantum theory, and a qualitative analysis lab project.
+In this lab project, students will use various laboratory techniques and